Freidorf: 1848 revolution

 Freidorf also played an important role during the Hungarian Revolution (1848–1849).
 The city of Timișoara was besieged by Hungarian troops, but its military leadership remained loyal to the Austrian emperor.
 The leader of the Hungarian army, Józef Bem, set up camp in Freidorf.
 He settled in the parish house, while his aides stayed in other houses in the village.
 Among them was Hungarian national poet, Sándor Petőfi, who was promoted to major in the military camp between Timișoara and Freidorf.
 In 1889, a monument dedicated to Sándor Petőfi was unveiled.
 The park that exists today bears his name, and every year, on 15 March, hundreds of Hungarians gather to lay wreaths at the monument.

 Demographic evolution

 By 1741, 37 families lived in Freidorf.
 In 1836, the population was decimated by a cholera epidemic, and starting with 1850, Hungarian and Romanian families began to move into the village.
 They mainly focused on growing vegetables, raising animals and producing bricks, all production being destined for the expanding nearby city.

 20th century

+The initial efforts to annex Freidorf to Timișoara began during the interwar period.
+In 1928, Freidorf was linked to the city's electricity network, and on 1 December of the same year, Timișoara decided to assume responsibility for the "sanitary and police measures, as well as sewerage and lighting" of the suburban communes located within a 5 km radius, including Freidorf.

 The village was officially annexed to Timișoara in 1950.
 During the communist period, a large industrial platform was built in the area, towards Utvin, which included the Sugar Factory, the Oil Factory and Comtim, and around it several blocks for workers.
 Also here is the wastewater treatment plant, which was built according to the plans of architect Stan Vidrighin and is still in operation today, since 1912.